 Agnes is past Chair of the STUC Women’s Committee.
 She is Chair of Unite the Union Scotland Women’s Committee, a member of the UNI Global World Executive Board and their World Women’s Committee.
 Agnes is a past Commissioner of the Women’s National Commission and current member of the Older Women’s Commission.
 Agnes is past President of the STUC.
 Agnes was the recipient of the STUC Women’s Meritorious Award in 2012 and TUC Gold Badge for Service to Women in 2013.

 Suzanne lives in Glasgow.
-She has worked for East Renfrewshire Council as part of Housing Services for 14 years.
+She has worked for East Renfrewshire Council as part of Housing Services since 2002.